opensavannah/savmaps/README.md

 ## Categories
 *Suggest additional categories through opening an [issue](https://github.com/opensavannah/savmaps/issues).*

 This project uses the [openeligibility](https://about.auntbertha.com/openeligibility) taxonomy to define the categories that are applied to each of the resources.
-It is compatable with the [Human Services Data Specification](https://github.com/openreferral/specification) (HSDS) and Code for America's [Ohana projects](https://github.com/search?q=org%3Acodeforamerica+ohana).
+It is compatable with the [Human Services Data Specification](https://github.com/openreferral/specification), [HSDS v1.1 readthedocs](https://openreferral.readthedocs.io/en/latest/), and Code for America's [Ohana projects](https://github.com/search?q=org%3Acodeforamerica+ohana).

 SavMaps extends __openeligibility__ by including two additional categories: __cultural__ and __civic__.